-Yes, it’s a dangerous territory for lone foreigners in the regions of Puntland and Somalia – centered around Mogadishu.
+Yes, it’s a dangerous territory for lone foreigners in the regions of Puntland and Somalia, centered on Mogadishu.

-But in the far north of Somalia is the safe, self-proclaimed Republic of Somaliland.
+But in the north of Somalia is the self-proclaimed Republic of Somaliland.

-Business is booming thanks to 1000s of diaspora Somalilanders investing funds from abroad (I met them from the USA, Canada, England, all here on holiday during August).
+Business is booming thanks to 1000s of diaspora Somalilanders investing their funds from abroad.

 Hitching across the city with a Somalilander from Holland, he posed the question: “How do you find Hargeisa?”

-(It’s true that the streets are dusty and congested, construction hap-hazard, that some officials were moronic – and corrupt: like the Tourism officer trying to sell me permits that I didn’t need – or the aggressive security guard at the Ethiopian Liaison Office that was stoned out of his mind by 9 AM; he wouldn’t let me inside, until I persisted … but these incidents are not typical.)
+Yeah, I thought, maybe.
+Maybe not.
+I mean, sure its streets are dusty and congested, construction hap-hazard.
+That some officials were moronic – and corrupt: like the Tourism officer trying to sell me permits I didn’t need.
+Or the aggressive security guard at the Ethiopian Liaison Office that was stoned out of his mind by 9 AM; he wouldn’t let me inside until I persisted.
+But these incidents are not typical of Hargeisa.

 A fact that people are fast to tell you often, delivering a friendly monologue – so that no visitor can mistake where they are.

-Somaliland is conservative country following the Islamic Sunni tradition.
+Somaliland is a conservative country following the Islamic Sunni tradition

 It’s just the vibe.
 The place.